michaelmaxi/Snowflake-Starter/README.md

 QUERY PERFORMANCE SQL (12 MONTHS) - eg. USE DATABASE SNOWFLAKE.ACCOUNT_USAGE / SELECT * FROM QUERY_HISTORY WHERE WAREHOUSE_SIZE IS NOT NULL LIMIT 100; (NOTE:Upto 45min delay on any recent querys)

 QUERY PERFORMANCE - ORDER OF EXECUTION -> ROWS(FROM+JOIN+WHERE) -> GROUPS(GROUP BY+HAVING) -> RESULT(SELECT+DISTINCT+ORDER BY+LIMIT) Hence why you should prioritize the WHERE clause as it is executes+limits data in next stages.
 LIMIT is only applied at the end and can significatnly assist if ORDER BY and DISTINCT are called also.

+CLUSTERING into micro partitions happens when copy into new table / AUTO CLUSTERING allows you to assign columns so that the micro partitions are holding data in the most effiecient retrieval config.
+Auto Clustering will happen in the background but comes at a cost.
+Large tables which are querried regular would benifit more than tables which change with insert often due to the costs involved.
+The costs could outway the benifits